FarronF/limerick-council-meetings/meetings/2023/10/17-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of the Municipal District of Adare-Rathkeale - 12th September 2023.md

 Officer had requested a date for a private workshop be convened regarding

 personal security of Elected Members.
-Members agreed to discuss and revert.--- 9
+Members agreed to discuss and revert.
+---
+9

  Councillor Keary requested the costings for the original macadam surfacing of the